yaseenkady/tree.pro/README.md

 - CR exam 5
 - CR exam 5.2

-Work on case with Dr Pompei
+Work on case with Dr Pompei.

-Review cardiac block

 ## 0607